 Justyn Smith Talks About Painting

-Over the years, I’ve noticed that I’ve tended to surround myself with extremely talented visual artists, and Justyn Smith is no exception.
+I tend to surround myself with extremely talented visual artists, and Justyn Smith is no exception.
 He is a Canadian artist that currently resides in London, Ontario.
 Although Smith experiments with the type of art that he creates, he primarily uses hand made stencils and spray paint to recreate recognizable characters from graphic novels and movies.
 His incredible eye for detail when it comes to recreating these figures has gotten him a booth at the Forest City Comicon for the past two years.
 In addition to visual art, Smith also studied Graphic Design at Fanshawe College.

 Slightly Less Terrible